 Option 2– Make a salary adjustment in their next pay run.
 Chances are you may have paid the employee for a few hours too many.
-Simply make note of the error and make the adjustment on the next pay run and subtract the amount you may have over paid the employee.
-Make sure you clearly communicate this to your employee, and note that you may need to make some modifications to their ROE if you terminate them.
+Simply make note of the error and make the adjustment in the next pay run and subtract the amount you may have overpaid the employee.
+Make sure you clearly communicate this to your employee and note that you may need to make some modifications to their ROE if you terminate them.

 Remember to review your pay runs before finalizing them.
 PaymentEvolution provides you with the option to review at any stage during your pay run before it is finalized.
 If you have any further questions or concerns, please contact your accountant or the CRA directly.